petersgiles/silver-octo-architecture/content/docs/01_System/30_Solving_Data_Design_Problems.md

+# Solving Data Design Problems

+There are some fairly well established ways to organise data that allow flexible design and least impact when applying change to the store.

-# The Mother of all relational data structures
+## The Mother of all relational data structures

 This version of the Data Model includes a DataValue Table showing how data could be stored in this flexible  example of "Entity-Attribute-Value" see [Wikipedia](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model).